WHAT THIS IS

 Coordinated workflow

-A federal cannabis application decomposes into sections, each routed to the licensed professional whose discipline owns it — tax to the CPA, the Section 4 disclosure narrative to counsel, recordkeeping bridge to the compliance specialist, and so on.
+A federal filing decomposes into sections, each routed to the licensed professional whose discipline owns it — tax matters to the CPA, disclosure narratives to counsel, the recordkeeping framework to the compliance specialist.
 Cross-discipline collaboration is first-class.
 Sign-off authority lives with the licensed signer, never with project management.

 02